mdn/content/files/en-us/web/api/subtlecrypto/unwrapkey/index.md

   - : The {{domxref("CryptoKey")}} to use to decrypt the wrapped key.
 The key must have the `unwrapKey` usage set.
 - `unwrapAlgo`

-  - : An object specifying the [algorithm](/en-US/docs/Web/API/SubtleCrypto/encrypt#supported_algorithms) to be used to encrypt the exported key, and any extra parameters as required:
+  - : An object specifying the [algorithm](#supported_algorithms) to be used to unwrap the exported key, and any extra parameters as required:

     - To use [RSA-OAEP](#rsa-oaep), pass an object with the following properties. <!-- RsaOaepParams dictionary in the spec -->